-Gas struts help lift hatch lids or doors and hold them open while you access the compartment.
-Used widely not just on boats but also on RVs and off-road vehicles, gas struts are also commonly referred to as gas shocks or gas springs and are available in a wide range of lengths, materials, and forces. » Read More
+Gas struts help lift hatch lids, or doors, and hold them open while you access the compartment.
+Used not just on boats but also on RVs and off-road vehicles.
+Gas struts are also commonly referred to as gas shocks or gas springs. » Read More

 What Gas Struts Do

 Gas struts help us in many parts of our everyday lives.
 Our cars, trucks, toolboxes, windows, and even our favorite sandwich shops use gas struts.
 So what makes them so important on our boats?
 Many hatches are built to tolerate constant abuse from fishing weights, coolers, and even fish themselves.
 In the process of being built so strongly, they can get pretty heavy and difficult to lift.

 In addition to the heavyweight, some hatches need to be held open.
 Holding open heavy hatches can pose issues in the best conditions, but in the worst conditions, it can be downright dangerous.